Dr Jeongmee Kim - Associate Professor and Programme Leader

 With regards to text books, the University provides students who enrol with a comprehensive reading list and you will find that our extensive library holds either material or virtual versions of the core texts that you are required to read.
 However, you may prefer to purchase some of these for yourself and you will be responsible for this cost.

-This programme aims to provide students with the high-level technical skills and knowledge required to establish careers in the media industries in areas such as film-making, post-production, and project management.
+This programme aims to provide you with the high-level technical skills and knowledge required to establish careers in the media industries in areas such as film-making, post-production, and project management.
 Some students may choose to pursue careers in teaching or undertake a research degree at doctoral level.

 Graduates of the programme have gone on to work in the media industries and in further and higher education.
 These roles include: Film Festival Co-ordinator, Feature Film Director, Film Editor, Video Producer, UniLad Adventure Video Editor, Post-production Editor at Envy, high school teacher in media, Lecturer, and University Video Development Co-ordinator.